-Even before the pandemic, we continued to see a large number of groups across Oldham focused around health and wellbeing.
-These groups form a key link in our social prescribing work through the Oldham Cares Thriving Communities programme.
-Alongside these findings, it's instructive that 47% of groups surveyed were formed in the last decade.
-This demonstrates how smaller groups are setting up to fill gaps in community support.
+Alongside these findings, it's instructive that 44% of groups surveyed were formed in the last decade.
+This demonstrates how smaller groups are setting up to fill gaps in community wellbeing and support.

-The network of groups we work with was vital throughout the pandemic, from the early days of the first lockdown through Test and Trace and into the vaccination programme.
-VCSE groups showed their flexibility and openness to change by staying open during the pandemic, being quick to adapt to new services and ways of working, and few used the option to furlough, so they could continue to meet the needs of local people.
+The network of groups we work with was vital throughout the pandemic, from the early days of the first lockdown through test and trace and into the vaccination programme.
+VCSE groups showed their flexibility and openness to change by continuing to deliver services and activities during the pandemic, being quick to adapt to new services and ways of working, and few used the option to furlough so they could continue to meet the needs of local people.

 The sector also demonstrated its ability to lead during a crisis, particularly in the community work that it is best placed to deliver.
-Local anchor organisations in Oldham showed their value through the COVID community champions work, forming a key part of community engagement in the mass vaccination rollout.
+Local anchor organisations in Tameside showed their value through the COVID community champions work, forming a key part of community engagement in the mass vaccination roll out.
 Investment and support in these organisations is shown to pay off in the knowledge and trust they share with the communities they work in.

 Alongside changing ways of working, organisations had more pressure on their services.
 This came from increased demand and different asks as new service users came into contact with the sector.
-We saw this when Action Together lent some support to Oldham Foodbank, and it's backed up by some of the focus group findings.
-While the survey shows the sector in Oldham was responsive and adaptable, often out of necessity, it's unsustainable for the sector to continue to adapt without further support and investment.
+We saw this when Action Together worked alongside local food banks, while our Community Development workers organised neighbourhood volunteering teams to support the emergency response, including 'doorstep donations', where local people organised collections of food and essentials to support local food banks.
+Seventy volunteers collected thousands of bags of food to redistribute during this project.
+We also created a Food Solutions Network working with the local authority to support food banks, pantries and mutual aid groups to get the help they needed to meet demand.
+While this activity and the survey show the sector in Tameside was responsive and adaptable to the pandemic, often out of necessity, it's unsustainable for the sector to continue to adapt without further support and investment.

 It's also important to recognise the incredible voluntary response to the pandemic.
-At Action Together, we've registered a record number of volunteers in the last year, while also seeing a new profile of volunteer coming forward, often as a result of the furlough scheme.
+At Action Together we've registered a record number of volunteers in the last year, while also seeing a new profile of volunteer coming forward, often as a result of the furlough scheme.
 Action Together has also given extensive support to the new mutual aid groups that sprang up across the borough.
 This points to a public eagerness to be involved in community action, and we adapted our volunteer process and roles to make it easier and quicker for people to get involved in the emergency response.